Calathea Pattern Fading — Why the Markings Lose Contrast

 - 1

 Determine which type of fading is occurring: if all areas are becoming more uniformly medium green, it's low light fading.
-If specific areas are pale or yellowish-white, it's sun bleaching.
+If specific areas are pale or yellowish-white following a beam-shaped outline, it's sun bleaching.
+If only the oldest leaves are softening while new leaves emerge vivid, it's normal aging and needs no correction.

 - 2